Survivor (American TV series): Locations

 The American version of Survivor has been shot in many locations around the world since the first season, usually favoring warm and tropical climates.
 Starting with season 19, two seasons have filmed back-to-back in the same location, to be aired in the same broadcast year.
 Since season 33, the show has been filmed in the Mamanuca Islands of Fiji.

 From The Australian Outback to Island of the Idols, the show's run ended with a live reveal of the winner with votes read in front of a live studio audience, followed by a reunion show, hosted by Jeff Probst.
 Reunion shows for the first three seasons were hosted by Bryant Gumbel and the fourth season by Rosie O'Donnell.
-Between Africa and One World the reunion locations alternated between Central Park, Madison Square Garden and the Ed Sullivan Theater in New York City (home to the CBS's Late Show franchise) and CBS Television City or the CBS Studio Center in Los Angeles.
+Jeff Probst took over hosting of the reunion shows starting with the fifth season.
+Between Africa and One World, the reunion locations alternated between Central Park, Madison Square Garden, and the Ed Sullivan Theater in New York City (home to the CBS's The Late Show franchise) and CBS Television City or the CBS Studio Center in Los Angeles.
 The reunion show continued to be filmed at CBS Television City from Philippines to Island of the Idols.

 The exceptions to the above outlined live reunion were for Survivor: Island of the Idols, which was filmed in front of a live studio audience but taped four hours in advance due to the controversy surrounding contestant Dan Spilo's behavior, and Survivor: Winners at War, where a video conferencing event was used during the broadcast of the final episode due to the COVID-19 pandemic.
-The final episode of the latter did not include the live reunion, except for a brief moment at the beginning of the episode where all 20 contestants appeared together on screen from their homes, and promo for the upcoming 41st season, as the 41st season had not filmed at that time.
+The final episode of the latter did not include the live reunion, except for a brief moment at the beginning of the episode where all 20 contestants appeared together on screen from their homes, and promo for the upcoming 41st season, which had not filmed at that time.